emma2811/Final-Project/README.md

 1. 1.
 Create a model for predicting TMI magnetic data
 2. Inverse the data obtained to generate a magnetic susceptibility model of the subsurface.

-### Today's Goal
+### Step to help achieve our goals
-For today we will work on the first part of our project objectives.
-This will include:
+To help achieve our goals and abjectives, our main focus will include:
 1. Creating a synthetic magnetic data
 2. creating a function and a model to predict susceptibility data
 3. creating a forward simulation of a data and then